cnumr/best-practices/chapters/BP_042_en.md

 ### Description

-When several properties of a DOM (Document Object Model) element needs to be modified, each content or style change will trigger repaints and / or reflows.
+When several properties of a DOM (Document Object Model) element need to be modified, each content or style change will trigger repaints and / or reflows.

 It is usually preferable to:
   - Hide these elements (set display property to none) (1 reﬂow);